The Fastest Way to Purchase your First Bitcoins, XRP & Crypto's

 The early days

-After the release of the Bitcoin white paper a decade ago, Satoshi started a chain of emails to a cryptography mailing list, largely made up of cypherpunks — those who promote increased financial privacy — looking to spread and champion computer encryption.
+After the release of the Bitcoin white paper more than a decade ago, Satoshi started a chain of emails to a cryptography mailing list, largely made up of cypherpunks — those who promote increased financial privacy — looking to spread and champion computer encryption.
 The early emails were met with both enthusiasm and skepticism.

 “Bitcoin seems to be a very promising idea.
 I like the idea of basing security on the assumption that the CPU power of honest participants outweighs that of the attacker,” wrote computer programmer Hal Finney in an email exchange with the group.